igorbonadio/mach5/README.md

 }
 ```

-It will mensure the time that std::sort takes to sort each vector of nums.
+It will measure the time that std::sort takes to sort each vector of nums.

-For a full example, chack the sample folder.
+For a full example, check the sample folder.

 # Copyright